Commission work is fraught with potential pitfalls for an artist. What if the customer doesn't like the finished artwork?

 When I am asked for a custom yarn bowl that shows pets (without names added), I forgo the customary practice of up-front fees.
-I don't need them.
-If a person decided that she/he did not want to buy the finished yarn bowl, then I can easily sell the yarn bowl to someone else.
-Animals are just adorable in most every way. :) Of course, if I'm suddenly flooded with requests that are not honored with a purchase, I'll have to change this practice.
-But my system of trusting the person who commissions a piece has worked well up to now.
+It has not happened yet, but if a person decided that she/he did not want to buy the finished yarn bowl, then I could easily sell the yarn bowl to someone else.
+Animals are just adorable and my yarn bowls sell pretty quickly.
+My system of "no up-front fee" on a commission has worked well up to now.

 When a person asks for a custom yarn bowl, I take the order with several photos.
 Sometimes I need different views to get a full idea of what the pet looks like when I pose them on a yarn bowl.
 From that point on, it can take 4 to 10 weeks before the owner gets an email with a photo of the completed yarn bowl.